WorldVistA/VistA/Documentation/SetupTestingEnvironment.rst

      ========================   ===================================  ==================================
-         Variable Name              Value for Testing in Cache            Value for Testing in GT.M
+         Variable Name              Value for Testing in Caché            Value for Testing in GT.M
      ========================   ===================================  ==================================
       GIT_EXECUTABLE              Path to Git Executable                Path to Git Executable PYTHON_EXECUTABLE           Path to Python Executable             Path to Python Executable CCONTROL_EXECUTABLE         Path to CControl Executable                      N/A
       CTERM_EXECUTABLE            Path to CTerm Executable                         N/A
       VISTA_CACHE_NAMESPACE       Namespace of VistA routines                      N/A
-      VISTA_CACHE_INSTANCE        Cache Instance Name                              N/A
+      VISTA_CACHE_INSTANCE        Caché Instance Name                              N/A
-      VISTA_CACHE_USERNAME        Login Username for Cache                         N/A
+      VISTA_CACHE_USERNAME        Login Username for Caché                         N/A
                                   (if necessary)
-      VISTA_CACHE_PASSWORD        Login Password for Cache                         N/A
+      VISTA_CACHE_PASSWORD        Login Password for Caché                         N/A
                                   (if neccesary)
       GTM_DIST                             N/A                        Path to GTM distribution Dir
      ========================   ===================================  ==================================